Particular/NServiceBus.AzureServiceBus/CONTRIBUTING.md

   * If it is a bug make sure you tell us what version you have encountered this bug on.
 * Fork the repository on GitHub

+## Running the Acceptance Tests

+Follow these steps to run the acceptance tests locally:

+* Add a new environment variable `Transport.UseSpecific` with the value `AzureServiceBusTransport`
+* Add a new environment variable `AzureServiceBusTransport.ConnectionString` containing a connection string to your Azure storage account
+* Add a new environment variable `AzureServiceBusTransport.Topology` and set it to _ForwardingTopology_ to run tests configuring transport with `ForwardingTopology` topology.
+Don't setup `AzureServiceBusTransport.Topology` environment variable to run tests with `EndpointOrientedTopology` topology

 ## Making Changes

 * Create a feature branch from where you want to base your work.